ZechCodes/Blog-Posts/python-async-await/python-async-await.md

     asyncio.run(main())
 ```

 Python doesn't provide a way to sleep for a set number of cycles, so I've implemented a simple `Sleep` type that uses a generator as a coroutine to sleep for a given number of cycles.
-This brings us to event loops, which is what's causing the `Sleep` coroutine to iterate and update the `cycles` counter.
+This brings us to event loops, which cause the `Sleep` coroutine to iterate and update the `cycles` counter.

 ### The Event Loop

-The event loop is what coordinates all the running coroutines, taking control when one yields and iterates all the others in turn giving them each control.
-In many of the earlier examples there's a `while` loop in the `main` function, it is a very rudimentary "event loop" managing each of the coroutines.
+The event loop coordinates all the running coroutines, taking control when one yields and iterating all the others in turn, giving each control.
+In many of the earlier examples, there's a `while` loop in the `main` function; it is a very rudimentary "event loop" managing each of the coroutines.

-A more fully featured event loop should provide a way to add new top level tasks, stop all running tasks, and offer futures.
-For the sake of exercise lets look at a simple event loop implementation using generators.
+A more fully featured event loop should provide ways to add new top-level tasks, stop all running tasks, and offer futures.
+For the sake of exercise, let's look at a simple event loop implementation using generators.

 [Example 12](example-12-simple-event-loop.py)
 ```py